AM-Al-Akib/AAE1001-Group-9/README.md

 4. Destination and starting points are generated randomly with at least a 40-unit distance in-between

-5. Plotting of the fuel-consuming area would not cover the obstacles, and obstacles should not generate at/near the start and end point
+5. Plotting of the fuel-consuming area would not cover the obstacles, and obstacles should not be generated at/near the start and end point

 ### Methodology

-In the given scenario from Task 1, the obstacles are fixed and diagonal movement is allowed.
-But in this task, the diagonal movement is disabled and the obstacles are generated randomly.
-Therefore, the most challenging part for Additional Task 2 is to modify the code so that the obstacles and the fuel-consuming area can be generated appropriately.
+In the given scenario from Task 1, the obstacles are fixed, and diagonal movement is allowed.
+However, in this task, the diagonal movement is disabled, and the obstacles are generated randomly.
+Therefore, the most challenging part of Additional Task 2 is to modify the code so that the obstacles and the fuel-consuming area can be generated appropriately.
 Meanwhile, the density of the obstacles must be appropriate.

 ### Results
 ![pic1]()